-This would be great, but of course, my car is parked the other side of the river.
+This would be great, but of course, my car is parked on the other side of the river.
 Even worse, I’d decided to extend this walk a couple of miles further than I’d originally planned.
-I could stop the walk right here and now, and be twelve miles ahead of schedule, but I’m stranded the wrong side of the river.
+I could stop the walk right here and now, and be twelve miles ahead of schedule, but I’m stranded on the wrong side of the river.
 I look back across the river to the apartments, nestled below a dramatic cliff.

 I catch myself, then berate myself for thinking negatively.
 OK, I still have to walk all the way to my car, but I’m saving ten miles off the whole trip.
 And the next stage of the walk was going to be a long one that I wasn’t particularly looking forward to, and that has suddenly improved in an instant!
 I take another selfie with soaking wet jeans just to prove that I definitely made it over here, and make my way back across the river.

 On my route back across I try to head eastwards rather than south east to where I started the crossing, so I arrive nearer my destination.
 The river is a bit deeper here though, and I get my jeans wet up to the thighs this time!
 I arrive on a nice grassy field, and after walking a few hundred yards across the grass to allow my feet to dry off, I sit down and put my socks and boots back on, in the company of a few curious lambs.

 Following the footpath across the field I very quickly come across a bridge across the river Bela (a tributary of the river Kent) which I recognise from my cycle ride earlier.
 I sit and wonder why a river in south Cumbria is named after a famous 1930s horror film actor, then my mind quickly drifts on to the wonderful Bauhaus song also named in his honour….my mind drifts easily!